Ducks Unlimited Canada

 Top 4 Boreal Wetland FAQs

 In this article, we answer the top four frequently asked questions we received from folks who have taken Wetlands 101: An Introduction to Boreal Wetlands online course.
-Leanne Mingo, conservation programs specialist of the DUC National Boreal Program, tackles the answers.
+Leanne Mingo, conservation programs specialist of the Ducks Unlimited Canada National Boreal Program, tackles the answers.

 Learn More